RyanSiu1995/TripShare/iTravel/README.md

 ## Docker Setup:
 This application support the docker.
 Please follow the instructions to build the images and run the application.

+1. Turn the docker on.
+You may check up https://www.docker.com to setup the docker environment.

-1. Navigate to the application folder
+2. Navigate to the application folder:
     ```bash
     cd ./iTravel
     ```
-2. Build the image of the application
+3. Build the image of the application:
     ```bash
     sudo docker-compose build
     ```
-3. Launch the image
+4. Launch the image:
     ```bash
     sudo docker-compose up
     ```
-4. Open another terminal and navigate back to application folder.
-Send the DB reset signal to the containers.
+5. Open another terminal and navigate back to application folder.
+Send the DB reset signal to the containers:
     ```bash
     sudo docker-compose run web rails db:reset
     ```
-5. You can now access the application through http://localhost:3000
+6. You can now access the application through http://localhost:3000.

 ## Local Setup:

 ### Environment setup
-1. Install Ruby and Ruby on Rails
+1. Install Ruby and Ruby on Rails:
     ```bash
     sudo apt-get install ruby ruby-dev zlib1g-dev
     sudo gem install rails
     ```
 2. Install JS interpreter.
-Here nodeJS is recommended.
+Here nodeJS is recommended:
     ```bash
     curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -
     sudo apt-get install -y nodejs